 In January, you would see the edges of the rivers freezing and the pieces of frozen ice floating in the river.
 As you drive up the Zanskar River towards Chilling, the blue waters of the river by the icy frame would mesmerize you.
 At places, the river is more or less frozen and the stream of water flowing below it can only be heard.
 At other places, the frozen ice would showcase the frosty ice color and the pattern would let your imagination go wild.

-I have never done a more beautiful riverside drive than a drive to Chilling in Ladakh.
+I have never done a more beautiful riverside drive than a drive along Chilling river.

 Not to forget you pass the magnetic hill on way to Chilling.
 I personally did not experience the magnetic field, but many fellow travelers had stories to tell.
 Truth is that the hills here are full of iron ore.
 It is absolutely possible that these hills have more magnetic force than other hills and that may impact the large iron-based vehicles.